OpenWaterFoundation/owf-lib-viz-chart-js/README.md

 </script>
 ```

-The options for the chart can be found in the chart.js documentation.
+The options for the chart can be found in the chart.js documentation [here](https://www.chartjs.org/docs/latest/).

+# Zooming and Scrolling

+### chartjs-plugin-zoom:

 For the timeseries charts scrolling and zooming is enabled with chartjs-plugin-zoom.